Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 It is very true that WordPress has more plugins than Joomla.

-Both Joomla and WordPress are flexible CMSes.
+When Joomla 4 vs WordPress are compared, you’ll find out that both are completely flexible.
 Furthermore, you can create almost any kind of website with WordPress or Joomla.
 This is archivable through Joomla extensions, or plugins for WordPress.

 7. Joomla vs WordPress 2020: Ownership